open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 Before making the release:

 * Merge a PR to `main` updating the `CHANGELOG.md`
+  * Use the script at `buildscripts/draft-change-log-entries.sh` to help create an initial draft.
+    We typically only include end-user facing changes in the change log.
 * Create a release branch, e.g. `v1.9.x`
   ```
   git checkout -b v1.9.x upstream/main